majd-j-kassem/majdkassem.com/_pages/about.md

 ---
 permalink: /
-title: "Hello Kuwaitnet Majd KAssem"
+title: "Hello Kuwaitnet Majd KAssem 2002 This is Demo to my Portfolio"
 author_profile: true
 redirect_from:
   - /about/